AnnaBergknut/AnnaBergknutGit/BTH/ML/Assigment 2/spambase/README.txt

 3. Explore the findings and analysis in the notebook.

 ## Dependencies
-- Python
+1. Python
-- scikit-learn
+2. scikit-learn
-- imbalanced-learn
-- matplotlib
-- pandas
+3. pandas
-- seaborn
+4. numpy
+5. scipy

 ## Notes
 - Ensure the necessary dependencies are installed.
-- The dataset is provided in `winequality-white.csv`.
+- The dataset is provided in `spambase.data`.

+- Anna Bergknut